How to Sell More: Increase Your Sales and Revenue

 The question of “how to sell more” is best answered with this 4-step approach:

-1. Understand the major differences that drive millennials, boomers, and gen-Xers.
+- Understand the significant differences that drive millennials, boomers, and gen-Xers.

-It’s hardly any secret that retail is going through a transformation.
-If you’re ready to sell more to your customers, this proven 4-step approach is for you.
+It’s no secret that retail is transforming.
+If you’re ready to sell more to your customers, this proven four-step approach will help.

-Let’s look at each of the 4 selling strategies you need.
+Let’s look at each of the four selling strategies you need.
 Then, I’ll share some tips to help your retail employees start selling more today.

 The best way to sell: a 4-step approach